 I gave names to programmed and trained creatures (automatons and beasts) but not conscious ones.
 This is because I am not certain if only beasts can be conscious, or if it is possible to have conscious automatons.
 I feel strongly that consciousness as described requires underlying training logic both for idea generation (from previous experiences) and evaluation based on subjective senses.
 I don’t feel strongly enough to declare it for certain.
 I will leave the possibility of conscious automatons as an important outstanding question.

-I have finished describing Behavioral Logic, a theoretical model of intelligence and the result of several years of personal research.
+I have finished describing Behavioral Logic, a comprehensive theoretical model of intelligence and the result of several years of personal research.
 If I was not persuasive, that’s OK.
 I am sure I could have written more clearly and there are probably important ideas I have missed.
 I have no desire to use rhetorical tricks to deceive anyone into accepting my beliefs if they are unworthy.
 If I have persuaded you, thank you for reading with an open mind.
 Either way, the path forward is the same: try to prove me wrong.
 If what I have described is valuable, then robots built using the concept of behavioral logic should perform better than those that aren’t, and intelligent biological organisms should have analogous processes in the structure and function of their neuroanatomy.
 I am excited to start looking, and hope you join me.